dedebono/multitally-livepro-esp32/esp32_multitally/README.md

 ### Common Issues

 1. **WiFi Connection Fails**
-   - Check SSID and password in config.h
+   - Check SSID and password in the #define statements in esp32_multitally.ino
    - Ensure ESP32 is in range of WiFi network

 2. **Cannot Connect to Feelworld Device**
-   - Verify Feelworld device IP address
+   - Verify Feelworld device IP address in the #define statements
    - Check that Feelworld device is on same network
    - Ensure Feelworld Open API is enabled

 3. **WS2812B LED Not Lighting**
    - Check wiring connections (Data In to GPIO2, VCC to power, GND to GND)
-   - Verify LED_PIN in config.h matches your wiring
+   - Verify LED_PIN in the #define statements matches your wiring
    - Ensure WS2812B is powered correctly (5V or 3.3V as per spec)
    - Check if Adafruit NeoPixel library is installed